AirrickD/Mangio-RVC-Fork-MacOS/README.md

+# 5/15 Changelog:
+- Fixed the "moaning" output issue that currently affects M1 Macs on MacOS Sonoma.

 # 7/28 Changelog:
 - Undo SQL change for the sake of stability, uses csv now
 - Merging checkpoints bug has been resolved